 May 2021 Commencement Ceremony

-UNMC will hold de-densified, in-person commencement ceremonies for May 2021 graduates at each of its five campuses.
+UNMC held de-densified, in-person commencement ceremonies for May 2021 graduates at each of its five campuses.

 Use the hashtag #UNMCGrad to share the moment and record memories.
 We've also put together the below items so you're prepared to celebrate your big day.